eugenkiss/7guis/CSharpWPF/readme.md

 No use of MVVM or other patterns.

-Coded in Visual Studio 2017.
+Coded in Visual Studio 2017 and build for .NET Framework 4.7.